django-message-broker/django-message-broker/docs/index.rst

 Introduction
 ============

-Django Message Broker is a message broker that can be installed on the same server as Django with support for Django Channels and Celery.
+Django Message Broker is a plugin for Django that provides an all in one messaging solution.
+It interfaces with Django Channels and Celery, and replaces the need for separate message brokers such as Redis and RabbitMQ.

 .. toctree::